marcel-dempers/docker-development-youtube-series/course/content/web/tls/README.md

 There are some great tools available to
 * Generate self-signed TLS certificates that we can use for testing and development
 * Test TLS certificates for HTTPS </br>
-  - We can test a website address to validate its certificate
+  - We can test a website address to validate its certificate.
+We may want to validate a website and it's certificate before we send traffic to it.

 ### Creating a self-signed TLS certificate